Scott Semptimphelter

-Scott Semptimphelter (born May 15, 1972) is a former American football quarterback who played five seasons in the Arena Football League (AFL) with the Orlando Predators, Nashville Kats, Los Angeles Avengers, Detroit Fury and New York Dragons.
-He played college football at Lehigh University and attended Holy Cross High School in Delran Township, New Jersey.
-He also attended training camp twice with the Dallas Cowboys of the National Football League.
+Scott Semptimphelter (born May 15, 1972) is an American former professional football quarterback who played five seasons in the Arena Football League (AFL) with the Orlando Predators, Nashville Kats, Los Angeles Avengers, Detroit Fury and New York Dragons.
+He played college football at Lehigh University.
+He also attended training camp twice with the Dallas Cowboys of the National Football League (NFL).

-College career
+Early life and college

+Semptimphelter attended Holy Cross High School in Delran Township, New Jersey.

-Semptimphelter was a two-year starter at Lehigh University.
-He threw for 3,449 yards and 30 touchdowns as a senior in 1993.
-Led Lehigh to its first Patriot League title in 1993, and was named the 1993 Patriot League MVP.
-He passed for 6,669 yards and 51 touchdowns in his career.
-Leaving Lehigh, he held the record for TD Passes in a game (6), most passing yards in a game (480), and 2nd in TD passes in a season(30).
-25 years after his last season, he still holds the 5th best season for passing yards in a season (3,449).
+He was a two-year starter at Lehigh University.
+He threw for 3,349 yards and 30 touchdowns as a senior in 1993.
+He passed for 6,468 yards and 51 touchdowns in his career.